github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

          - <tuple2>
          - ...

-Data extensions contribute to extensible predicates defined CodeQL libraries.
+Data extensions contribute to the extensible predicates defined in the CodeQL library.
 For more information on how to define data extensions and extensible predicates as well as how to wire them up, see the :ref:`data-extensions` documentation.

-The CodeQL libraries for Java expose the following extensible predicates:
+The CodeQL library for Java expose the following extensible predicates:

-- **sourceModel**\(package, type, subtypes, name, signature, ext, output, kind, provenance)
+- **sourceModel**\(package, type, subtypes, name, signature, ext, output, kind, provenance).
+This is used for **source** models.
-- **sinkModel**\(package, type, subtypes, name, signature, ext, input, kind, provenance)
+- **sinkModel**\(package, type, subtypes, name, signature, ext, input, kind, provenance).
+This is used for **sink** models.
-- **summaryModel**\(package, type, subtypes, name, signature, ext, input, output, kind, provenance)
+- **summaryModel**\(package, type, subtypes, name, signature, ext, input, output, kind, provenance).
+This is used for **summary** models.
-- **neutralModel**\(package, type, name, signature, provenance)
+- **neutralModel**\(package, type, name, signature, provenance).
+This is used for **neutral** models, which does not impact the data flow analysis, but it is included here for completeness.

 The extensible predicates are populated using data extensions specified in YAML files.